 Where you are required to take a SELT overseas but a test centre is currently unavailable, we are temporarily able to accept non SELT qualifications for entry to the pre-sessional.

 The concession is only available until such date as SELT test centres reopen in the country from which you will be applying.
-If the test centre in the country from which you will be applying has reopened before the date on which the CAS is being assigned, you must take and pass the SELT, if required to do so under the normal Tier 4 policy and the Immigration Rules.
+If the test centre in the country from which you will be applying has reopened before the date on which the CAS is being assigned, you must take and pass the SELT, if required to do so under the normal student route visa policy and the Immigration Rules.

 If a SELT reopens after a CAS has been assigned under this concession, but before the CAS has been used in an application, you must take a SELT test and the CAS be updated accordingly, unless the test centre opened less than 7 calendar days before the application was submitted.

 Please see table below for guidance:

 For a detailed information about pre-sessional English course, please visit pre-sessional course page.

 The EUS Course is for students who would like to improve their general and academic English.
 We would usually recommend a minimum of 10 weeks to improve your IELTS by 1.0.
 Please note this is just a minimum guide only and you may need to do a Pre-sessional after this programme if you intend to apply for an academic course at Anglia Ruskin.